 - Recipients will be asked to present information regarding their event or program to the Mentorship Advisory Committee or at a future Mentorship event.

-The above reporting materials are due via email to firstname.lastname@example.org by the last day of classes.
+The above reporting materials are due via email to firstname.lastname@example.org by the last day of the award period.
 Failure to submit these documents within the allotted time frame will affect future funding requests.